-6 Some definition for Aan inline function or variable shall be defined reachable in every translation unit in which it is odr-used and the function or variable shall have exactly the same definition in every case (6.5).
-[Note: A call to the inline function or a use of the inline variable may be encountered before its definition appears in the translation unit. -end note] If the definition of an inline function or variable appears in a translation unit at a point where no inline declaration of it is visible before its first declaration as inline, the program is ill-formed.
-If a function or variable with external or module linkage is declared inline in one translation unit, there it shall be a visible declared inline declaration in all translation units in which it appearsis declared; no diagnostic is required.
+6 An If an inline function or variable is odr-used in a shall be defined in every translation unit, a definition of it shall be reachable from the end of that translation unit, in which it is odr-used and it shall have exactly the same definition in every such translation unit ease (6.5).
+[Note: A call to the inline function or a use of the inline variable may be encountered before its definition appears in the translation unit. -end note] If the a definition of a function or variable appears in a translation unit before is reachable at the point of its first declaration as inline, the program is ill-formed.
+If a function or variable with external or module linkage is declared inline in one translation unit, there it shall be a reachable declared inline declaration in all translation units in which it appearsis declared; no diagnostic is required.
 An inline function or variable with external or module linkage shall have the same address in all translation units.
 [Note: A static local variable in an inline function with external or module linkage always refers to the same object.
 A type defined within the body of an inline function with external or module linkage is the same type in every translation unit. -end note]